thingsat/tinygs_2g4station/README.md

 A [Power Bank NCR18650B Battery shield](https://www.amazon.com/Diymore-Lithium-Battery-Charging-Arduino/dp/B07SZKNST4) made for Arduino and ESP32 can be plugged under the board using the 4 screw holes.

 PCB are made on KiCad, which is a free software for electronics circuit board design.
+PCBs has been manufactered by [JLCPCB](https://jlcpcb.com/).

 ###  About software